aayushmanda/da6401_assignment1/README.md

 ---
 ## Implementatino of Backpropagation, Optimizers and Loss Functions

-Backpropgatino Implemented for MLP layers:
+Backpropgation Implemented for MLP layers:

 Optimizers implemented: